1. What is a medical assistant?

 4. Will I get hired at Externship site?

 Some students have been hired at the extern site, however this is not a guarantee.

 5. How long does it take to complete the program?

 The certificate for Medical Assistant can be obtained in as little as 10 months for a full time student.
-The certificate for Medical Administrative Specialist can be obtained in as little as 6 months for a full time student.
+The certificate for Health Care Practice Management can be obtained in as little as 6 months for a full time student.